 SCRAPS law enforcement duties

 SCRAPS is charged with enforcing Spokane County Code and the Revised Code of Washington as they pertain to animals.
-Six animal protection officers respond to complaints in unincorporated Spokane County, Cheney, Millwood, Liberty Lake, and Spokane Valley.
+Animal protection officers respond to complaints in unincorporated Spokane County, Spokane, Cheney, Millwood, Medical Lake, Deer Park, Fairfield, Liberty Lake, Rockford, and Spokane Valley.
 These officers and the animal protection director hold a Special Deputy One commission with the Spokane County Sheriff’s Department limited to enforcing the animal laws and statues.

 Officers are prepared to deal with a wide variety of animals and emergencies - officers provide: